Flokkq/sqlxo/README.md

 > [!IMPORTANT]
 > This crate is still under development.
 Currently `sqlxo` does not follow SemVer and can have broken releases or skip versions, due to trouble in the release workflow.
-> Once `sqlxo` hits v1.0.0 it will be considered stable and follow SemVer
+> Once `sqlxo` hits v1.0.0 it will be considered stable and follow SemVer.

-sqlxo supports basic fetures of an ORM and RESTful queries that get converted into databse queries.
-Both features are still early in development and lack imortant features
+sqlxo supports basic features of an ORM and RESTful queries that get converted into database queries.
+Both features are still early in development and lack important features
 - aggregations
 - joins
 - permissions